asm-products/ccar-websockets/voting.md

 ##### Introduction

-The general process for conducting surveys or voting is described.
 The process of collecting surveys is divided into the following phases
 	* Developing the survey, questionnaires and participant profiles.
 	* Registration
 	* Voting
-	* Counting
+	* Counting -- We want to allow users to change their minds till the polls last.
 	* Tallying - auditing results